24th Michigan Infantry Regiment: Commanders

+There was also a company of unassigned soldiers that was created while the regiment was at Camp Butler when they recruited back to full strength and they received so many soldiers they had a over abundance of soldiers and they were organized into a unassigned company under the command of 1st Lieutenant Augustus F. Ziegler of Company F.

 Colonel Henry A. Morrow, shown here as a Brigadier General in 1865, he would be breveted Major General in 1866.

 Lieutenant Colonel (Brevet Colonel) Albert M. Edwards.

 Lieutenant Colonel (Breveted Colonel, then Brigadier General) Mark Flanigan.

 Major (Brevet Lieutenant Colonel) William Hutchinson.

 Captain (Brevet Major) George C. Gordon.